orangecapinnovative/job-quest/README.md

 - Support mobile screen (responsive)
 - Use Browserify or Webpack

+**Question**

+Please explain what is single-page application and how it work.
+Give examples of tools used to make SPAs.

+*<Write your answer here>*

 Backend Task
 ---
 - Develop a simple API to serve trip information